Quartzsite, Arizona is a sleepy town of 3,700 people. It gets really hot in the summer, and most of the year it’s little more than a stopover on I-10.

 Because there is so much public land around Quartzsite, there’s lots of opportunities for chancing upon cool stuff.
 Pick a road and drive down it.
 See what you see.
 Chances are it will include mountains, cool cacti, and maybe even something more amazing.

-In an afternoon of exploring with Anna of Small House Big World, for instance, we stumbled across a semi-active mine.
+In an afternoon of exploring with my friend Anna, for instance, we stumbled across a semi-active mine.

 While mining claims are still active here, there is nothing barring curious visitors from wandering around and taking photos.